From DevOps to DevApps

 When the founding fathers of DevOps — Patrick Dubois, Gene Kim, Andrew Clay Shafer, Damon Edwards, and John Willis — started to espouse the cultural changes in IT they called DevOps, they argued for changes like measurement, sharing, and automation.
 These changes were needed to bridge the traditionally siloed groups of developers and operations.
-This movement increased awareness about abstracting infrastructure and automating deployment.
+This movement increased awareness about abstracting infrastructure and including automation in DevOps deployment tactics.
 Today, it’s an undisputed best practice to automate infrastructure deployments and provide continuous delivery of IT systems.

 Cloud providers are baking many of these types of services into their offerings.
 They are offering fully managed services, not just hosted containers, Kubernetes, and serverless functions.
 Automated deployment tools like Google’s Anthos provide a way to modernize existing applications and build them cloud natively, essentially systematizing DevOps practices.
 Backend-as-a-Service (BaaS) like Amazon’s Amplify can almost completely take over the burden of managing infrastructure.
 Serverless computing (Amazon Lambda, Azure Functions, OpenShift Serverless) provides managed runtimes and autoscaling (scale-up and scale-down) to deploy code as discrete microservices that can be woven together into cloud native applications.